ucdrascal/copper/README.rst

 ``copper`` is a small infrastructure for processing data in a pipeline style.
 You create pipeline blocks, then connect them up with an efficient (but still readable) syntax.
-It was originally created for flexibly creating in real-time signal processing applications.
+It was originally created for flexibly creating pipelines in real-time signal processing applications.

 The syntax for expressing pipeline structure is based on lists and tuples.
 Lists hold elements that are connected in series::